jMetal/jMetal/docs/component.rst

     }
   }

-The point is that this class has access to the attribute field of the algorithms using it, so it have access to the current number of evaluations.
-Other implementations of `Termination` allow to stop when a given computing time has been expired, when a keyboard key is pressed, or when the quality indicator value of the current population exceeds a given threshold.
+The point is that this class has access to the attribute field of the algorithms using it, o it have access to the current number of evaluations.
+Other implementations of ``Termination`` allow to stop when a given computing time has been expired, when a keyboard key is pressed, or when the quality indicator value of the current population exceeds a given threshold.